lsteinmann/idaifieldR/README.md

 [![Package documentation](https://img.shields.io/badge/Documentation-lsteinmann.github.io%2FidaifieldR-green)](https://lsteinmann.github.io/idaifieldR/)
 <!-- badges: end -->

-The R-package **idaifieldR** imports data from the [iDAI.field 2 / Field Desktop database](https://github.com/dainst/idai-field) into R without the hassle of CSV-exports.
+The R-package **idaifieldR** imports data from the [iDAI.field / Field Desktop database](https://github.com/dainst/idai-field) into R without the hassle of CSV-exports.
 This package uses the [CouchDB-API](https://docs.couchdb.org/en/stable/api/database/index.html) to connect to your running Field Desktop client and store the entire database (or just a subset) in a list right in R's memory.
 With idaifieldR, you can update your data on-the-fly and flexibly re-run any R-script.

-In addition to importing data, idaifieldR also offers some formatting to enhance processing in R. The relevant functions replace UUIDs with the corresponding identifiers, unnest lists, and reformat the geometry to be compatible with, e.g., the [sp](https://cran.r-project.org/web/packages/sp/index.html)-package.
+In addition to importing data, idaifieldR also offers some formatting to enhance processing in R. The relevant functions replace UUIDs with the corresponding identifiers and unnest some lists.
 For more information, check out the Demo-Vignette.
 It's worth noting that processing all resources from larger databases can be time-consuming and memory-intensive, so I recommend only processing the subsets actually needed for your analyses.

 # Key Features
-* Import from a running iDAI.field 2 or 3 (Field Desktop) client into R
+* Import from a running iDAI.field (Field Desktop) client into R
 * Query it, or get the complete project database into R
 * Automatically format the data for easier processing
 * Get metadata such as creation and modification dates by user